Ground Fog

 Ground fog creates an ethereal, otherworldly atmosphere - a thin blanket hugging the surface while everything above stays clear.
 It forms when humidity is very high (90%+), wind is nearly calm, and the air temperature drops close to the dew point.
 These conditions are most common in autumn and early winter during the pre-dawn hours.

 Inverza watches for the triple convergence of high humidity, low wind speed, and a minimal temperature-dew point gap.
 Calmer winds and tighter temperature gaps score higher, as they indicate denser, more stable fog formation.
+This classic radiation fog path remains the byte-for-byte default whenever no body of water is nearby.

 Tip: Get to an elevated viewpoint to shoot down into the fog.
 Trees and buildings poking through the fog layer create a mystical 'floating' effect.
 Combine with sunrise for warm light filtering through the mist.
+For coastal advection fog, position yourself upwind of where the air meets the cold water - that's where the layer is thinnest and the light most dramatic.
+For steam fog, get low and shoot horizontally across the lake surface so the rising vapour catches sidelight from the just-risen sun.

 Frequently asked